skidlamer/Custom-Krunker-Client/README.md

 	_This method simply launches the client directly, without building.
 You have to do this method every time you want to launch the client._
 	1. Open CLI and run `npm start`.
 This command should launch the client.
 ##### Gone Features
+- Network
 	- Connects to the beta servers ( since `beta.krunker.io` is not hosted anymore )
+- Client Tweaks
+	- Patches resource swapper to work with beta server